Registered partnership

 What is it?

-Would you like to formalize your relationship without getting married?
-You may opt for a registered partnership.
+Don’t want to get married but still want to make your relationship official?
+Then you can opt for a registered partnership.
 To do so, you must notify the municipality at least two weeks in advance.

 How does it work?

-Together with the municipality, you will discuss topics such as:
+Together with the municipality, you will discuss, among other things:

 - the date